-Here at Nureva, a fundamental principle for the design of the Span™ visual collaboration system was to create space and time for everyone to formulate ideas individually.
+Here at Nureva, a fundamental principle for the design of Span™ Workspace was to create space and time for everyone to formulate ideas individually.
 Users can craft and collect their contributions before making them public.
 Essentially, this is brainwriting in a digital form.

 Our solution is also cloud-based.
 Users can access their projects whenever they want to consider their contributions and make changes.
 Enabling the pre-creation of sketches, images and other artifacts helps individuals add weight to their inspirations and provide clarity or support for their ideas.
 It all leads to a richer discussion and, ultimately, better results.